gskapka/rust-notes/README.md

 # Rust Cheat-Sheet

-&nbsp;

-***

-&nbsp;

-***

-### __Notes on the language__

-* _Colons_ go after statements ala Solidity.
-Urgh.

-* Variables are _immutable_ by default unless you specificy _mut_ infront of a let.

-* Non _mut_ lets may be shadowed in order to change them, but each time the _let_ keyword needs to be used, else compiler error.
-The docs give an example of shadowing of a way to reuse the same name but changing the type.
-Seems a bit redundant though I guess it keeps the namespace smaller & stops a multitude of intermediate variable?
-Will keep an eye out for better uses for shadowing.

-* _Constants_ actually are immutable.
-Use _CAPS\_CASE_ naming for them.

-* _Tuples_ can take any types.
-Can be accessed by destructuring or like __JS__'s object's dot notation, using an index.
-Indices start at zero.

-* _Arrays_ are _fixed-length_ always.
-Must be known at compile time.
-Cannot grow or shrink!
-Useful if you want data allocated on the _stack_ rather than the _heap_.
-Accessing a non-existing array element _will_ compile but will _panic_ at run time instead of accessing random bits of the program's memory.

-* _Vectors_ are like arrays but are _not_ fixed length!

-* Functions defined with _fn_.
-Unlike in JS when using _const_ to define a func, Rust doesn't care about definition order.

-* Fn naming uses _snake\_casing_.

 * Format for printing: `println!("Curly braces are where x is interpolated: {}", x);`

 * Fn parameters are declared with their types: `fn something(x: i32) { ...`, here for eg as an 32-bit integer.